rapidsai/rmm/python/rmm/docs/guide.md

 <rmm._lib.memory_resource.StatisticsResourceAdaptor at 0x7f662c2bb3c0>
 ```

-When statistics are enabled, we can get statistics of all allocations performed by the current RMM memory resource.
+When statistics are enabled, we can get statistics of all allocations performed by the current RMM memory resource:
 ```python
 >>> buf = rmm.DeviceBuffer(size=10)
 >>> rmm.statistics.get_statistics()
 Statistics(current_bytes=16, current_count=1, peak_bytes=16, peak_count=1, total_bytes=16, total_count=1)
 ```

+### Memory Profiler
+It is also possible to profile a specific block of code.
+It requires that memory statistics has been enabled e.g. by calling `rmm.statistics.enable_statistics()`.

-Maybe more useful, we can profile code blocks when memory statistics is enabled.
-One way to do this is using `profiler` as a function decorator.
+To profile a function, we can use the `profiler` as a function decorator like:
 ```python
 >>> @rmm.statistics.profiler()
 ... def f(size):